storageos/storageos.github.io/_docs/install/schedulers/kubernetes.md

 You will need to run the StorageOS container
 [directly in Docker on each node]({% link _docs/install/docker/container.md %}).
-Alternatively, StorageOS may be run as a pod or daemonset in Kubernetes 1.8+.
+Alternatively, StorageOS may be run as a pod or daemonset in Kubernetes 1.8+, but this requires you to set the alpha feature gate `MountPropagation=true`.
+This can be done by appending `--feature-gates MountPropagation=true` to the kube-apiserver and kubelet services.

 To achieve better performance you should [enable the Network Block Device module]({% link _docs/install/prerequisites/devicepresentation.md %}) on each node that intend to consume or provide